amchaney/karaoke/_pages/about.md

 ## Celebrate with Live Band Karaoke

-Going back to the office soon?
-Need a good team activity to celebrate seeing each other again?
+Need a good team building activity for the office staff?
 Do you want a unique, participatory wedding reception?
 Do you and your friends just love to sing your heart out?
 Are you planning a conference in Austin and want to book an evening to remember?

 Hire ATX Karaoke!
 A three piece band backs you up while you and your guests sing one of 120 songs in our repertoire.
-You'll love [our mix of classic favorites](/assets/docs/ATXKaraoke_LiveList.pdf)
+You’ll love our mix of classic favorites.

 Our current live band line-up is: